Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 Firstly, the user must provide information about the current scene to be captured.
 This includes the size of the object being captured, the position of that object in relation to the origin of the robot WCS, and the size of the radius to set the camera poses from the centre of the object.
 Using this information, a set of camera poses are generated using a simple sphere generation algorithm that are pointed towards the centre of the scene.
 The sphere algorithm uses rings (horizontal 'cuts') and sectors (vertical 'cuts') to define a series of points along the surface of the sphere, the distance from each point to the centre is set as the capture radius parameter.
 These generated points are the camera poses that will be recorded in the transform file.
 If a turntable is not used, then these camera poses are added as the camera poses that the robots will traverse to.

 If a turntable is used, then the midpoint between each of the robots is calculated, which is the area of the scene that has the most overlap between all robots.
 Each camera pose is then rotated to a position on a fixed plane between the turntable and the midpoint.
 The angle between the new rotated pose and original pose is the angle that will be set as to the rotation of the turntable.
-Essentialy, rather than positioning the robots around the object in the scene, the turntable rotates the objects relative to the robots.
+Essentially, rather than positioning the robots around the object in the scene, the turntable rotates the objects relative to the robots.

 Each pose is added to a group based on the 'sector' that that pose was part of (in the sphere generation), and the pipeline iterates through each group during traversal.
 Each point in the group is then assigned to a robot.
 To calculate this, each robot is compared to that point based on the reach of the robot and the distance of the robot base to that point.
 The robot with best reachability is assigned to that point, and that point is then added to that robot's pose queue.
 Next, each point in each robot queue is iterated through in parallel, allowing multiple robots to traverse to points in parallel.
 If these points cannot be reached in parallel, then each robot will traverse to that point serially.
 Once a robot has reached a new point, then an image is captured from the camera attached to that robot, and the camera pose is recorded for that image.
-This software can also captured depth maps (if the cameras support this) and segment out the centre object (if the setup supports this).
+This software can also capture depth maps (if the cameras support this) and segment out the centre object (if the setup supports this).

 Once all points have been traversed, then the camera poses are then optimised using COLMAP.
 Firstly, a set of image pairs are calculated.
 Essentially, each image position is traversed, and if an image is adjacent to this image by x amount (the 'img\_pair\_range' argument), then these images are added as an image pair.
 Next, features are extracted from each of the image using COLMAP.
 These features are then matched based on the image pairs (features from images are only matched with features from other images that are an image pair).
 Then, each matched feature is triangulated and projected into 3D to produce a point cloud based on the recorded camera poses.
-Finally, bundle adjustment is then performed to refine each camera pose to become more accurate based on the pointcloud.
+Finally, bundle adjustment is then performed to refine each camera pose to become more accurate based on the point cloud.
 This process of point triangulation and bundle adjustment is then repeated several times, each using the refined camera poses for triangulation.
 Finally, once the new camera poses have been calculated, the new camera poses are then scaled back to the original distances from the object centre and repositioned around the origin.

 Each of the images and camera poses are saved into a new directory in the log path.
 This includes: images, transforms and COLMAP files.
 Different transforms are saved for the different types of images (e.g. RGB, RGB-D, Segmented RGB, etc..) and the original camera pose transforms are also saved.